Teriks/LibLSLCC/README.md

 #Building LibLSLCC and LSLCCEditor On Windows

-LibLSLCC requires Java to be installed so that the ANTLR 4 parser generator tool (Which is written in Java) can be run as part of the pre-build step for the LibLSLCC Library.
+LibLSLCC requires Java to be installed so that the ANTLR 4 parser generator tool can be run as part of the pre-build step for the LibLSLCC Library.

 The java executable will need to be in your PATH so that it can run from the command prompt.
 Fortunately installing java itself sets this up for you by default.